-Education: Bachelors in Life Sciences, including fields, i.e., Biology, Molecular Biology, Genetics, Biochemistry, or Bioinformatics.
+Education: Bachelor's in Computer Science, Information Technology, Bioinformatics or Life Sciences, including fields, i.e., Biology, Molecular Biology, Genetics, Biochemistry.

-Experience: Six (6) years of genomic research experience with a least five (5) years experience with Windows and UNIX-based operating systems and relational database management systems.
-Experience with Phython and R preferred.
+Experience: Six (6) years genomic research experience with at least five (5) years experience in Windows and UNIX-based operating systems and relational database management systems.

 Other: Master's degree in a related field is preferred and may be substituted for two (2) years of experience.